Advice to pivot into AI Safety is likely miscalibrated

 Fréchet α=3.0: K*=800 (boundary), W*=19116.8

-- This plot shows total net welfare \(W (K)\) and marks the maximum \(K^*\) for each family, showing where total welfare peaks.
-The dashed line at \(K=N\) shows where failures begin: \((K>N\Rightarrow K-N\) people each impose a public cost of \(L_{\text{fail},\delta})\).
-The markers show \(K^*=\arg\max W(K)\), the pool size beyond which widening further would reduce total impact.
+- This plot shows total net welfare \(W (K)\) and marks the maximum \(K^*\) for each family, so we can see where welfare peaks.
+The dashed line at \(K=N\) shows when failures begin: \((K>N\Rightarrow K-N\) people each impose a public cost of \(L_{\text{fail},\delta})\).
+The markers show \(K^*=\arg\max W(K)\) — the pool size beyond which widening would reduce total impact.

 - Units: \(B(K)\) is in impact dollars per year and is converted to PV by multiplying by \(H_\delta=\frac{1}{\delta}\).
 The subtraction uses the discounted per-failure cost \(L_{\text{fail},\delta}=\gamma\,\frac{1-e^{-\delta\ell}}{\delta}\).

 - Fréchet curves use the large-\(K\) asymptotic \(B(K)\approx s\,K^{1/\alpha}C_N\) (with \(s=\mu_{\text{imp}}/\Gamma(1-1/\alpha)\)).
-We could work harder to get the exact \(B(K)\) for Fréchet, but the asymptotic is good enough to illustrate the qualitative behaviour.
+We could compute the exact \(B(K)\) for Fréchet, but the asymptotic is good enough to illustrate the qualitative behaviour.

 We can combine these perspectives to visualize the tension between private incentives and public welfare.